clark-john/rps-python/readme.md

 To run this game, you can clone the repository by typing this in the command line: `git clone <this-repository>`

 After cloning the repo, please run the **index.py** file first, otherwise it won't work. <br>
-Now you choose between these options below:
+Now you choose between these options below: <br>
 <img src="/img/indexpy.PNG" /> <br>

 **y/n** (yes or no) or **cmds** for special commands.

-If you choose **y/n**: It will prompt you first to type the name of your AI/Computer player, you can type "***none***" to skip.
+If you choose **y/n**: It will prompt you first to type the name of your AI/Computer player, you can type "***none***" or press _Enter_ to skip.
 And after typing the name, the game will start.

 ## What *Python* modules do you use?
 These are the **Python** modules that I used: